d3b4g/m4ng0n3l.github.io/_posts/2020-02-03-hackthebox-bankrobber.md

 ---
 ![HTB-Bankrobber](/img/htb/bankrobber.png)

-An hard box by  Gioo & Cneeliz.
+An insane box by Gioo & Cneeliz.
 One of my favorites to date.
 A really, REALLY cool initial exploitation method on this one and a painful but rewarding shell experience.
 The privesc was fun, although it did feel a bit CTF.
 That being said this is a great box for OSWE preparation!

 As this box is still active the walkthrough is not available.